This Haystacks recipe are an easy no-bake treat you can make year round. Made with just a few ingredients this treat ready can be ready in no time.

 - Don’t worry about breaking some of the chow mein noodles when combining the peanut butter chips with them and the candies.

-- When you drop the chow mein noodles, use a tablespoon and spatula to move it on the pan.
+- When you drop the chow mein noodles, use a tablespoon and spatula to move them on the pan.
 This keeps your fingers from getting messy.

-- To speed the setting time of the candy, you can pop the baking sheet in the refrigerator for 5 minutes.
-Once set you can store or wrap for gift giving.
+- To speed up the setting time of the candy, you can pop the baking sheet in the refrigerator for 5 minutes.
+Once set you can store or wrap for gift-giving.

 - Store these haystack cookies, in a covered container, for up to 4 days.
 You can keep them in the refrigerator but it’s not necessary.